lemelon/cozysdk-client/api.md

 ## Why this documentation?

 This documentation is for developers who want to interact with the data-system without building a server.
-In other words, it's a documentation for users who write serverless applications.
+In other words, It's a documentation for users who write serverless applications.

 ## What's inside?